monarch-initiative/mondo/docs/editors-guide/sop_splitting-terms.md

 1. Notify users of the the users that the term will be split.
 1. If there are no objections, make the changes after two release cycles have passed.
+1. The workflow involves two steps:
+  1. Create new terms and IDs for the term that will be split.
+  1. Obsolete and merge the existing term into the new term.

 ## Detailed Workflow